gwenchee/cyder/INSTALL.rst

 ###########################
-Recycle Installation Guide
+Cyder Installation Guide
 ###########################

-Recycle uses the CMake cross-platform build-generator.
+Cyder uses the CMake cross-platform build-generator.
 To simplify the usage of cmake to build Recycle from source, a python script is provided with the source.